alexbelloni/deathstart-authapi/README.md

 # Death Start AuthAPI

-Template of a Node.js/MongoDB API for user register and login
+Template of Node.js/MongoDB API for user register and login
-Death Start because of the theme of my front-end example to use this API
+Fun fact: Death Start because of the theme of my front-end example to use this API
+Node.js, Express, JWT, Mongoose, MongoDB

 ## Database

 ### MongoDB Atlas